 CpcEverywhere is able to search regular expressions in the files of Blackbox, by using the search engine of CpcRegul.
 It's a powerful tool for complex documentation search.

-CpcEverywhere uses the services of Babel, Util and CpcRegul.
+CpcEverywhere uses the services provided by Babel, Util and CpcRegul.

 By Marco Ciot